hackerwins/homepage-old/docs/server.md

 ## Server

 Server is a typical server.
-Server receives changes from Client, stores them in DB, and propagates the changes to Clients who subscribe to the Document.
+A Server receives changes from Clients, stores them in DB, and propagates them to Clients who subscribe to Documents.

 ### Getting started

 #### Install pre-built binaries

-The easiest way to install yorkie is from pre-built binaries:
+The easiest way to install Yorkie is from pre-built binaries:

 1. Download the compressed archive file for your platform from [Releases](https://github.com/yorkie-team/yorkie/releases).
 2. Unpack the archive file.
 This results in a directory containing the binaries.
 3. Add the executable binaries to your path.
-For example, rename and/or move the binaries to a directory in your path (like /usr/local/bin), or add the directory created by the previous step to your path.
+For example, rename and/or move the binaries to a directory in your path (like /usr/local/bin), or add the directory created from the previous step to your path.
-4. From a shell, test that yorkie is in your path:
+4. Test if yorkie is in your path in shell:
 ```bash
 $ yorkie --version
 Yorkie: {{site.version}}